Braess' Paradoxes in Coupled Power and Transportation Systems: Numerical Study

-\paragraph{Type T-P.} The underlying mechanism driving the occurrence of type P-P BP is \textit{load relocation induces heavier generation burden at expensive generators}.
-Rather than expanding line $(2,8)$ to increase the generation burden of bus $2$, we can achieve the same effect by expanding the road connecting \textit{Fremont} and \textit{San Jose}.
-In this case, the congestion of $(2,8)$ is not required, and we \jqe{restore} its capacity to be \jqe{the base case value}.
-Expanding (\textit{Fremont}, \textit{San Jose}), i.e., decreasing $\alpha_{\mathrm{Fr,S}}$, induces the same effect that expensive bus $2$ bares a even heavier generation burden (see the left and middle panels of Figure \ref{fig:new_tp}), which thus increases $\Phi_\mathrm{P}$ (by $\approx 6.4\%$), as shown in the right panel of Figure \ref{fig:new_tp}. \jqe{Remarkably}, the ``P-P occurs $\to$ T-P occurs'' implication shown in Figure \ref{fig:BP_relations} still holds, even if the underlying power network is not radial.
+Recall that the underlying mechanism driving the occurrence of type P-P BP is that \textit{load relocation induces heavier generation burden at expensive generators}.
+Rather than expanding line $(2,8)$ to increase the generation burden of bus $2$, we can achieve the same effect by modifying the setting of one road in the base setting.
+Specifically, we expand the capacity of the road connecting \textit{Fremont} and \textit{San Jose}.
+Expanding (\textit{Fremont}, \textit{San Jose}), i.e., decreasing $\alpha_{\mathrm{Fr,S}}$, induces the same effect that expensive bus $2$ bares an even heavier generation burden (Fig.~\ref{fig:new_tp}-(a) and (b)), which thus increases $\Phi_\mathrm{P}$ (by $\approx 6.4\%$), as shown in Fig.~\ref{fig:new_tp}-(c). {Remarkably}, the ``P-P occurs $\to$ T-P occurs'' implication shown in Fig.~\ref{fig:BP_relations} still holds, even if the underlying power network is \emph{not} radial.